sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 >>> fl_M_pas2
 (exp(c1*(-1 + l_M(t)/l_M_opt)/c0) - 1)/(exp(c1) - 1)

-Again, the :obj:`~sympy.physics._biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics._biomechanics.FiberForceLengthPassiveDeGroote2016`.
+Again, the :obj:`~sympy.physics.biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics.biomechanics.FiberForceLengthPassiveDeGroote2016`.
 It can be instantiated with three arguments.
 The first argument is :math:`\tilde{l}^M`, which need not necessarily be a symbol and can be an expression.
 The further two arguments are both constants.
 It is intended that these will be constants, or sympifiable numerical values.

->>> from sympy.physics._biomechanics import FiberForceLengthPassiveDeGroote2016
+>>> from sympy.physics.biomechanics import FiberForceLengthPassiveDeGroote2016

 >>> fl_M_pas2 = FiberForceLengthPassiveDeGroote2016(l_M/l_M_opt, c0, c1)
 >>> fl_M_pas2